quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 9. Define a function `lengthOfList :: [a] -> Int` that returns the length of a list.

 10. Define a function `takeFromList :: Int -> [a] -> [a]` that returns the first N elements from a list, or as many as possible if N is greater than the length of the list.

-11. Define a function `takeWhileFromList :: (a -> Bool) -> [a] -> [a]` that takes elements from the list as long as they match the predicate passed to the function.
+11. Define a function `takeWhileFromList :: (a -> Bool) -> [a] -> [a]` that takes elements from the list until it finds one that does not match the predicate passed to the function.

 12. Define a function `pureList :: a -> [a]`.